Why Is There Mold on My Soil

 Use these habits to reduce repeat symptoms and catch stress earlier.

-• ✔ Treat recurring mold as an overwatering warning
+• Treat recurring mold as an environment signal, not just cosmetic

 Pro tip: A short weekly note on watering, light, and leaf changes is often enough to catch patterns early.